jyotinarayankar/Stick-Box-Game/README.md

 # Stick Box Game

 Stick Box Game is a simple arcade game implemented in Python using the Pygame library.
-The goal of the game is to control a stick figure and navigate through a series of pipes without colliding with them.
-The player earns points for successfully passing through the pipes.
+The goal of the game is to control a box figure and navigate through a series of sticks/pipes without colliding with them.
+The player earns points for successfully passing through the sticks/pipes.

 ## Installation